Ralf-A/Ralf-A/README.md

 # About

 Hi, I'm Ralf Animägi.
-I'm a Computer Science student at the University of Tartu, Estonia.
+I'm a Junior SW Developer at SEB Eesti, and a Computer Science student at the University of Tartu, Estonia.
 I spend my free time developing various projects, experimenting with different technologies, and enhancing my coding skills.

 ## Skills